xmironov/neutron-net/README.md

 A lightweight tool to analyse neutron reflectivity curves and generate initial refnx fits.

 ## About the Project
-A neural network-based tool for automatic estimation of thin film thicknesses and scattering length densities from neutron reflectivity curves of systems containing up to three layers on top of a substrate.
-Raw instrument data (in our case from the OFFSPEC Neutron Reflectometer) is processed and passed through the neural networks to produce layer parameter predictions.
+This repository contains the code for a neural network-based tool for automatic estimation of thin film thicknesses and scattering length densities from neutron reflectivity curves of systems containing up to three layers on top of a substrate.
+Raw instrument data (in our case from the OFFSPEC neutron reflectometer) is processed and passed through the neural networks to produce layer parameter predictions.
 These predictions are then fed into refnx, and serve as initial "guesses" for further optimisation to yield a model that likely describes a given sample.
 All that is required from the end user is running the [pipeline.py](/neutron-net/pipeline.py) file with their reflectivity data.
 The project was motivated by the desire to enable on-experiment analysis of reflectivity data, informing choices about changing experiment conditions or samples <em>in operando</em>.

 Additional figures to those seen in the paper are available [here](/resources/figures) and training losses for the neutron and x-ray models are available [here](/resources/training).
+Please read [usage](/usage.md) for instructions on how to use the system.
+The synthetic data used for training the [neutron](/neutron-net/models/neutron) and [x-ray](/neutron-net/models/xray) models is available for download [`here`](https://drive.google.com/drive/folders/1meHjrb2812QSvZPaBXc7i02fbsu4AH6Y?usp=sharing).

 ### Built With
 * [`Python3`](https://www.python.org/)